-The extra material used in a thicker blade of Western knives can cause them to be significantly heavier.
-If this additional weight isn’t properly balanced it can quickly lead to fatigue when using the knife over extended periods of time.
+The extra material used in a thicker blade of Western blades can cause them to be significantly heavier.
+If this additional weight isn’t properly balanced it can quickly lead to fatigue when using it over extended periods of time.

 - Strong and durable